West Suffolk (UK Parliament constituency): History

-The seat at this time has only been represented by Conservatives with the narrowest majority having been that of 1997 at only 3.8% of the vote, since which the majority has gradually increased to a level seen most commonly in safe seats.
+The seat has only been represented by the Conservative Party, with the narrowest majority having been 3.8% in 1997.
+Since then, the Conservative majority has gradually increased to a level suggesting a safe seat for the party.

 For the 2010 general election, the transition was planned six months before, on 23 November 2009, when the incumbent announced he would not stand again.